captainys/public/src/FM7/util/RS232CDiskBios/readme_e.txt

 60 REM  -------- Server Command Prompt

+[Transmit BIOS Redirector Loader Binary (IL)]
+    IL

+Type this command while FM-7 is waiting for the redirector loader.
+The server will send 0x7E-byte loader to FM-7.
+From there the loader will communicate with the server, download the redirector installer, and then jumps to the installer, from which FM-7 boot into the D77 disk image specified on the server command line.
+It works much faster than IA command.

+FM-7 wait program for IL command looks like:

+10 OPEN "I",#1,"COM0:(F8N1)"
+20 LINE INPUT #1,A$
+30 CLOSE
+40 EXEC VARPTR(A$)

 [Transmit BIOS Redirector Installer (IA)]
     IA

 Type this command while FM-7 is waiting for the redirector installer.
 The server will send 256-byte installer to FM-7.
 Due to F-BASIC limitation sent all ASCII.
 Don't worry.
 The redirector itself transmit/receive binary.

+FM-7 wait program for IA command looks like:

+10 OPEN "I",#1,"COM0:(F8N1)"
+20 FOR I=0 TO 255
+30 INPUT #1,A%:POKE &H6000+I,A%
+40 NEXT
+50 CLOSE
+60 EXEC &H6000

 [Verbose Mode On/Off (V)]